SaajanM/largelads/index.md

 ---
 ## About

-LargeLadsInc is a professional group of friends who host a Youtube channel and a Minecraft server.
+Large Lads Inc. is a professional group of friends who host a Youtube channel and a Minecraft server.

 Our goal is to provide QUALITY content for all to watch and enjoy.
 And as always, don't forget to join the union!